abaya7721/CSVReaderJava/README.md

 	* Creates a list records by checking equality of category in parameter and the records in the file
 		- Goes through each string in list and checks using contains(category)
 	* Returns the List<String> records
+    * Add new record to expense report after validation
+        - Method with five parameters

+3. Class RecordDataAccess
+   * Converts the associated string values of fields date and amount in the records of expense report to LocalDate and BigDecimal

-3. Class View
+4. Class View
-	* RecordService
+	* RecordService instance
-	* Display all records or filtered records
+	* Controls the viewing of records